 7 Ways to Be the New Recruit Everybody Loves

-You did it.
-The grueling interview process is over, the job offer is on the table, and you’ve landed your first job.
+The grueling interview process is over.
+The job offer is yours.
 It’s smooth sailing from here, right?
-Maybe not.

 While many entry-level accountants often breathe a sigh of relief after landing a job, the hard part may be yet to come.
 According to industry experts, the process of navigating a new position, finding your place within an organization’s culture and meeting company or firm expectations isn’t always easy.
 In fact, it’s a skill unto itself.